 Education Northwest, a third-party research firm that conducts external evaluations of programs to determine their effectiveness, evaluated Arkansas’ PLC at Work® model.
 After only two years of data, the firm found that Arkansas’ program positively impacted students’ math ACT Aspire scores, as well as the math scores among specific student subgroups.
 Arkansas’ efforts also resulted in student math achievement gains that exceeded those attributed to other professional learning programs.
+This evaluation of professional learning was designed to be eligible to meet What Works Clearinghouse (WWC) standards with reservations and establish ESSA Tier II evidence.

 “The Education Northwest report confirms what we have known the last couple of years: When a culture of collaboration is created that is entirely student-focused, then student achievement increases,” Arkansas Department of Education Secretary Johnny Key said.
 “When we were introduced to the PLC at Work model a few years ago, we knew it was critical to success here in Arkansas.
 This report not only validates educators’ hard work in changing the culture at their school, it also confirms that students are responding to these efforts, resulting in enhanced learning.
 We are extremely pleased with these results, and I’m excited to see future successes from the program.”